Patthecat249/test/README.md

 ## Introduction
 This describe the process of the Installation of Cloud Automation Manager 3.1.2.1 on ICP 3.1.2.
 Please go through the complete Installation-Procedure to become familiar with the procedure!
-Change the Variables as you need!
+Change the Variables as you need it!
-Login to the ICP-Master-Node and don't leave the Session (cause of temporary Shell-Variables)!

 ## Requirements
 - ICP3.1.2 must be installed